Charlie Culberson: Los Angeles Dodgers (2016–2017)

-Atlanta Braves
+Atlanta Braves (2018–2020)

 On December 16, 2017, the Dodgers traded Culberson, Adrián González, Scott Kazmir, Brandon McCarthy, and cash considerations to the Atlanta Braves for Matt Kemp.
 Culberson struggled to begin the 2018 season, earning a larger role in late May due to an injury to Ronald Acuña Jr. On May 28, Culberson hit a walk-off home run against the New York Mets as a pinch hitter.
 He repeated this feat on June 3 against the Washington Nationals.
 Culberson pitched professionally for the first time on August 17, taking the mound in the ninth inning of a game against the Colorado Rockies.
 His success during the 2018 season earned him the nickname "Charlie Clutch."

 Culberson and the Braves agreed to a one-year contract worth $1.395 million for the 2019 season.
 He changed uniform numbers from 16 to 8 to accommodate the return of Brian McCann to the organization as a free agent.
 On September 14, Culberson was struck by a pitched ball thrown by Fernando Rodney of the Washington Nationals, and left the game.
 Culberson suffered several facial fractures.
 In 2019, he batted .259/.294/.437 with five home runs and 20 RBIs.

 Culberson was non-tendered and became a free agent on December 2, 2019.
 He returned to the Braves by signing a minor league contract on December 13.
 On July 21, 2020, Culberson had his contract selected to the 40-man roster.
 On September 8, Culberson was designated for assignment by the Braves.

 In 2020, he batted one-for-seven with an RBI.